triton-inference-server/model_navigator/examples/06_optimize_and_serve_model_on_triton/README.md

 ## Start Triton Inference Server

-Based on the created deployment in model repository the Triton Inference Server can be executed.
+Based on the created deployment in model repository, the Triton Inference Server can be executed.
-The following command start the server in background mode and expose the HTTP and gRPC ports.
+The following command starts the server in background mode and exposes the HTTP and gRPC ports.

 ```bash
 docker run --gpus=1 --rm -d \